araleo/express-auth/README.md

 # express-auth

-This is a reusable JWT authentication service built using NodeJS + Express.
-It runs over Docker using a MongoDB container as database.
+This is a reusable JWT authentication service built using Node + Express and TypeScript.
+It runs over Docker using MongoDB as a database.

 ## Usage

 Users can signup using the `/auth/signup` endpoint and login using `/auth/login`.
 On successful signups and logins the generated JWT is returned in the response as a Cookie.
+There is also a postman collection as example.

 ## Environment